thinkshout/thinkshout/_case_studies/tolerance.md

       Most organizations at one time or another face data integrity issues.
 It was certainly true of Teaching Tolerance, particularly when it came to the schools teachers are connected to.
 Two individuals might use slightly different names or spellings for the same institution ("Thomas Jefferson HS" vs "Thomas Jefferson High School" for example).
 This makes it especially challenging to match up in a database and would generate multiple duplicates.

-      In order to uniquely identify one's school, we built a google-maps based search/selection tool for users to input their school and attach to their profile.
+      In order to uniquely identify one's school, we built a Google Maps based search/selection tool for users to input their school and attach to their profile.

   - section-image: "/assets/images/work/tolerance/LearningPlan_locator.jpg"
     section-image-alt: "Image: School selector"

   - section-title:
     section-description: |
-      Using the Google Places API, we were able to identify these schools, allowing for clean differentiation and preventing duplication in the backend.
-All while providing an intuitive, quick, and unobtrusive user interface.
+      Using the Google Places API, we were able to identify these schools, allowing for clean differentiation and preventing duplication in the backend, all while providing an intuitive, quick, and unobtrusive user interface.
 We built this tool with code adapted from Google Places documentation, Redhen Orgs, Entity Reference fields, and custom code.

   - section-title: "Engaging Audiences"
     section-description: |